4hellboy4/notimy/README.md

 - [Future Plans](#future-plans)

 ## Overview
-This app provides people with convinience.
-A person can use it without signing up, namely without exposing personal information such as phone number, emai, etc. If you have to provide someone with a one-time service and do not want to share your personal data, you merely show your identifier, you or another person are sent with an invitation to create a channel and that is it.
-When the serviсe is provided, push the button on the certain channel to finish it and notify another user you are connected with.
+This app makes it convenient for people.
+A person can use it without signing up, namely without exposing personal information such as phone number, email, etc. If you have to provide someone with a one-time service and do not want to share your personal data, you merely show your identifier, then you or another person is sent an invitation to create a channel, and that is it.
+When the serviсe is provided, push the button on the certain channel to complete it and notify another user you were connected with.

 ## Screenshorts
 Some application's screenshots of the application